smart-on-fhir/cumulus-aggregator/README.md

 Note that you'll use the same hosted zone for each stage, but a different certificate arn, one per environment.
 If you skipped external domain setup, just omit those entries

-Once you've done this, you :could: do one of these things:
+If for some reason you don't want to use the samconfig.toml, you could instead do these things, but it's much more error prone, so please be careful:
 - Add default parameters for `AggregatorCertArn`, `AggregatorHostedZoneID`, `DeployStage`, and `AggregatorHostedDomainName` (if using)
 - Create environment variables and assign values to those parameters.
-Then, whenever you run `sam`, provide a parameter override, with `--parameter-overrides AggregatorCertArn=$CUMULUS_AGG_CERT_ARN AggregatorHostedZoneID=$CUMULUS_AGG_ZONE_ID`.
+Then, whenever you run `sam`, provide a parameter override in place of `--config-env`, with `--parameter-overrides AggregatorCertArn=$CUMULUS_AGG_CERT_ARN AggregatorHostedZoneID=$CUMULUS_AGG_ZONE_ID` (and deploy/domain if using.

 ### Deployment